Ten Months After Sandy, Thousands Of Flood Damaged Vehicles Are Still On The Road

 - Open all doors, the trunk, and the hood to check for corrosion, a clear sign of flood damage.

 - Check electrical parts for signs of wear or damage, as well as for water lines in the engine compartment or trunk.

-– Don’t neglect the time honored practice of “going with your gut”…if a deal sounds too sweet to be true, it almost always is.
+- Don’t neglect the flood-damaged practice of “going with your gut”.
+If a deal sounds too sweet to be true, it almost always is.
 Look elsewhere for a quality vehicle.